fw4spl-org/fw4spl-doc/SAD/SDM-SAD-GUI.rst

 Layouts
 ~~~~~~~

 The layouts are used to organize the different parts of a GUI.
-The main service used to manage layouts is
+The main service used to manage layouts is ``::fwGui::IGuiContainerSrv``.
-``::fwGui::IGuiContainerSrv``.
 The service ``::gui::view::DefaultView`` is the default implementation.
-Every backend must provide his own implementation of this service.
+Every backend must provide its own implementation of this service.

 Several types of layout can be used :